-- Project Description: maximum 3 pages that describes the technical and scientific merit, NASA connections to NASA and STEM strategic plans, links to the NASA Mission Directorates, and how this award will impact future NASA proposals.
+Project Description: maximum 3 pages that describes the technical and scientific merit, NASA connections to NASA and STEM strategic plans, links to the NASA Mission Directorates, and how this award will impact future NASA proposals.

 - A budget with a justification for each line item (not included in page count).
 Match requirement is 25%.
 Indirect rate for your institution must be charged to both NASA and cost share amounts.
 Please work with your institution to create your budget.
 Budget may be submitted as a separate excel document when uploading proposal documents.
-You may use our templates: ISU travel budget, Subaward (non-ISU) travel budget.
+Please submit proposal budget in the following format: ISU travel budget, Subaward (non-ISU) travel budget.

 - A 2 page CV of the Principal Investigator (not included in page count)